Sir Thomas Boteler Church of England High School: The Boteler Grammar School in the seventeenth and eighteenth centuries

-The last Headmaster of the century was Edward Owen, famous for his Latin translations and an excellent teacher.
+The last Headmaster of the century was Edward Owen, famous for his Latin translations.
 It was said of him that he was "a man of most elegant learning, unimpeachable veracity, and peculiar benevolence of heart".

 The silhouettes of Owen and his curate, Edward Lloyd are from Warrington Worthies.

 The Boteler Grammar School in the nineteenth century

 The first quarter of the 19th century was marked by two unfortunate choices of Head-master : Robert Atherton Rawstorne (1807–1814) and William Bordman (1815–1828).
 The former had no intention of teaching and appointed as his "usher" the Rev. William Bordman.
 The new Master left the entire management of the school to Bordman, who also occupied the School-house, thus converting the mastership into a sinecure.
 In 1810 several leading Warrington citizens took upon themselves the duty, and expense, of filing an information in the Court of Chancery.
 The judgement was issued in 1814 and Rawstorne was obliged to vacate the Mastership; he was replaced by Bordman.
 Unfortunately the behaviour of Bordman was such that constant complaints were made against him, and in 1828 the Trustees of the School agreed to pay him to retire !